Length: 6,918 words

 If there are no other technical impediments to crawling large websites (e.g., crawlable facets or infinite spaces), a flat website architecture can help crawling by allowing search engines to reach deep pages in very few hops, therefore using the crawl budget very efficiently.

 Pagination—or, to be more specific, de-pagination—is one way to flatten your website architecture.
-We will discuss pagination later, in the Listing Pages section of book.
+We will discuss pagination later, in the Listing Pages section.

 For more information on flat website architecture, please refer to the section titled The Concept of Flat Architecture in the Site Architecture section.